AlSch092/UltimateAntiCheat/README.md

 - Stops multiple instances of the process from being run by mapping shared memory
 - Return address checks in important routines such as heartbeat generation to prevent remote calling
 - Basic window title & class name checks for commonly used attack tools such as Cheat Engine
+- Optional kernelmode + usermode hybrid approach (you must make/provide your own driver for this, and ideally it would be signed)

 ## Enabling/Disabling Networking:
 Networking support is available in the project - the server can be found in the `Server` folder as its own solution.
 Using networking is optional, and can be turned on/off through the variable `bool bNetworkingAvailable` in the file `main.cpp` (as part of the `Settings` class).
 If you choose to use networking, please follow the instructions in the README.md file of the server.